A reverse advent box is an idea I saw on Pinterest a few years ago whilst doing some Christmas planning.

 Advent is a time for reflection on the run up to Christmas and this is a great time to remind ourselves of how fortunate we are.
 Although each year we have a big clear out before Christmas its normally just a practical thing to make room for the new items we are about to receive.
 This advent though, I am continuing our fairly recent tradition for our family and that is the reverse advent box.

-First get a box, any box!
+First get a box.
+Any box!
 I had a spare fruit crate in the garage doing nothing but a cardboard box will suffice.
 Then you can write on it or stencil with spray paint (you’ll see I need more practice at this!) and write on it what it is for as a reminder for your family members and an advert to any visitors to your home on what you’re doing as it might inspire them too!

-Once that’s complete you can choose to segment the box into 24 with more cardboard, or line it with shredded paper or just leave it as it is… it really doesn’t matter 🙂
+Once that’s complete you can choose to segment the box into 24 sections with more cardboard, or line it with shredded paper or just leave it as it is… it really doesn’t matter 🙂

-We’re filling ours for a nearby homeless shelter but I intend to give myself the extra challenge of filling it with items I can get for free, mostly through the supermarket apps I use: Checkout Smart, Top Cash Back, Bargain Booze, Shopmium using code KMMAGUHX to get a free Lindt chocolate reindeer too.
-(Let me know if you find any other suitable apps for this!)
+Filling a reverse advent box shouldn’t cost anyone money.
+As well as having clear out at home of unwanted belongings, I give myself the extra challenge of filling it with items I can get for free, mostly through the supermarket apps.
+I use: Checkout Smart, Top Cash Back, Bargain Booze, Shopmium use code KMMAGUHX to get a free tube of Pringles.